 - Filling loopholes in current state and federal civil rights protections

 - Require state agencies to enforce any provisions of the law

 - Incur costs for adopting states

-The WBI survey also found that the vast majority (more than three-quarters) of survey participants “strongly” or “somewhat” supported the enactment of a new law that would “protect all workers from repeated health-harming abusive mistreatment in addition to protections against illegal discrimination and harassment.”
+The WBI survey found that 90% of respondents support the enactment of a new anti-bullying law.
+The provisions would “protect all workers from repeated health-harming abusive mistreatment in addition to protections against illegal discrimination and harassment.”